darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/04 - Shadows Beneath Stone.md

 "Magical signature like nothing in our files," Lareth confirmed, his lattice sight cutting through illusions and concealment magic to reveal power levels that shouldn't be possible for someone operating without institutional support.
 "Authority that makes the air itself reshape around his presence.
 And he's standing before the Administrator's door like he owns not just the building, but the concepts that created it."

-Voices carried through the administrative wing's carefully designed acoustics—the Administrator's controlled tones and another, cultured and supremely confident, that seemed to make the stone walls vibrate with each syllable.
+Voices carried through the administrative wing's carefully designed acoustics—[[Administrator (Winter University)|Vera]]'s controlled tones and another, cultured and supremely confident, that seemed to make the stone walls vibrate with each syllable.
 The conversation had the rhythm of people who knew each other well, whose words carried weight accumulated over years rather than moments.

 Melf pressed deeper into his connection with the University's foundations, using the granite's memory to hear what transpired beyond barriers that had been designed to protect institutional authority from external pressures.